jorges119/trivia/README.md

 ## Backend

 The aplication exposes two endpoints
+** Refer to the Swagger documentation using the endpoint: /swagger-ui/index.html **

 * /questions: obtain a set of questions without the answer in the payload
-* /answers: check a set of answers and get the status
+* /checkanswers: check a set of answers and get the status

-Refer to the Swagger documentation using the endpoint: /swagger-ui/index.html

 ## Front-end